Skip to content

 Do I have to apply to a college?

 College affiliation is an important part of being a student at Oxford.
 Please note that there is no guarantee that you will be placed at any given College, and a place will be found for you where possible.
-Find out more about the colleges and making an open application here.
+Find out more about the colleges and making an open application on the University website.

 What should I include in the statement of purpose on the application form?

-The statement of purpose really just tells us why you are interested in doing this course.
+The statement of purpose tells us why you are interested in doing this course.
 You should include:

 • your reasons for applying